gdulus/beholder/README.md

 >Documentation search engine with K8S first approach.

 ### Motivation
-Common approach with delivery for service documentation is to use services like https://swagger.io or https://apiary.io to read documentation from project repo and make it accessible over service page.
+Common approach with service documentation delivery is to use tools like https://swagger.io or https://apiary.io to read documentation from project repo and make it accessible over service page.

 Beholder take different approach.
 It uses services deployed to K8S cluster as carriers of the documentation files.